-Although I don’t know when our next move will happen, I’ve come to operate our home with a “moving mentality,” which affects everything from what I buy, to what I keep, to how I organize.
-It is a mentality I will probably live with forever, even if we find a “forever home.”
+Although I don’t know when our next move will happen, I've come to operate our home with a “moving mentality.”
+It affects everything from what I buy, to what I keep, to how I organize.
+It is a mentality I will probably live with forever.

 I think that's a good thing!

 Even if you plan to stay in your home for as long as you live, approaching your possessions with a “moving mentality” can help you make decisions about decluttering and organizing.

 (As a side note, if you are anticipating a move at any point in your future, adopting this mindset now will pay major dividends when the time to move comes!!)

 3 Questions That Will Help You Declutter and Organize:

 1) If I were moving, would I take this?

 - The box of mostly broken crayons and dried out markers that’s been in that cabinet forever…

 - The pile of unmatched socks...